Improving Your FICO Score for Home Buying

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over time could be more than double that of someone having a near perfect credit score.
+Lenders want to ensure that giving you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a near perfect FICO score.

-You want a stronger score, but how do you get it?
-Improving your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+How do you obtain a stronger score?
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these pointers:

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, be sure to pay them off in one or two payments.

-- Keep up with payments.
-Payment history is a big factor in your FICO score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're able to make payments to a lender.
+- Stay on top of payments.
+Your FICO score plummets with each account that goes to collections.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a bank.

-- Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+- Ensure that your credit history is correct.
+If you find mistakes on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Brown & Company of Park City, Inc., the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Brown & Company of Park City, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.